 Do: Store breastmilk in a clean bottle/ breast milk storage bag

-When it comes to storing that precious liquid gold, always make sure to use a clean container, otherwise, you’ll be wasting all that hard work.
+When it comes to storing that expressed breast milk, always make sure to use a clean container, otherwise, you’ll be wasting all that hard work.
 Don’t just grab any old bottle lying around.
 Give it a good wash with hot soapy water and sterilise.
 If you’re feeling fancy, you can even give one of those UV sanitising machines a try, because who doesn’t love a good germ-busting sesh?
-But here’s a pro-tip, breast milk storage bags are the best way to go (if you would like to build a stash for later use), they can stand upright for easy filling, and can be stored flat, taking up less space.
+But here’s a pro-tip, breast milk storage bags are the best way to go for storing expressed breast milk (if you would like to build a stash for later use), they can stand upright for easy filling, and can be stored flat, taking up less space.
+Way easier than plastic bags, that’s for sure.

 Keep in mind, these storage bags are a one-time use kind of deal.
 Reusing them is like playing with fire, you’re risking contamination and leaks.
-Don’t treat them like a reusable shopping bag, these bags are made of a special material that can withstand freezing and thawing without leaking, but it’s not indestructible – it can easily be punctured or torn.
-Always remember to follow the manufacturer’s instructions, because different brands may have different guidelines.
+Don’t treat them like a reusable shopping bag, these bags are made of a special material that can withstand freezing and thawing without leaking (like a cooler bag), but it’s not indestructible – it can easily be punctured or torn.
+So don’t treat it too differently than you would plastic bags.
+Always remember to follow the manufacturer’s instructions, because different brands may have different guidelines to store milk.

 Do: Label your breast milk with date and time

-When it comes to storing that liquid gold, don’t forget to label it with the date and time it was pumped.
+When it comes to storing freshly expressed breastmilk, don’t forget to label it with the date and time it was pumped.
 Why, you ask?
-Well, because you don’t want bub to be chugging expired milk, as it can become contaminated with harmful bacteria.
+Well, because you don’t want baby to be chugging expired milk, as it can become contaminated with harmful bacteria.
 I like to see these bags as mini time capsules, you’ll be able to look back and see when your little one was craving more fat or protein (I always get fascinated about how yellow my early milk looked!).
-Not to mention, labeling bags makes life so much easier when you are at your most sleep-deprived and, potentially, your most forgetful.
+Not to mention, labelling bags makes life so much easier when you are at your most sleep-deprived and, potentially, your most forgetful.

-Oh and don’t forget to label the time when it was pumped, because breast milk can change throughout the day, adjusting to what your baby needs at that specific time, it’s like magic!
+Oh and don’t forget to label the time when the expressed breast milk was pumped, because freshly expressed breast milk can change throughout the day, adjusting to what your baby needs at that specific time, it’s like magic!

 Do: Store breast milk in the back of the fridge or freezer

 Are you tired of playing a guessing game with your breast milk’s freshness?
 Let me tell you – location is key.
-And by that, I mean storing your breast milk in the back of the fridge or freezer.
+That’s why should store breast milk in the back of the fridge or freezer.
 This is where the magic happens, it’s the coldest spot in the house!
 And we all know that the colder the better when it comes to keeping your breast milk fresh and safe for your little one.
-It’s like a little winter vacation spot for your milk!
+Storing expressed breastmilk here is like giving a little winter vacation spot for your milk!

 Don’t: Leave breastmilk out at room temperature for too long

 Don’t let your hard work turn into a science experiment!
 Remember – timing is everything.
 Leaving breast milk out at room temperature for too long can be a recipe for disaster, with bacteria taking over and making your little one sick.
-So, here’s the deal: breast milk can hang out at room temperature for up to 4 hours, then it’s time to transfer it to the fridge or freezer.
+So, here’s the deal: expressed milk can hang out at room temperature for up to 4 hours, then it’s time to transfer it to the fridge or freezer.
+Freezing breast milk holds onto the freshness and nutritional value breast milk for up to six months, so you can have a steady backlog.

 Don’t: Reheat breast milk more than once

 Don’t play the reheat game with your liquid gold!
 Reheating breast milk more than once can cause the nutrients to degrade and that’s not something you want.
 Think of it like a leftover pizza, the more you reheat it, the less delicious it becomes.
-The same goes for breast milk, it’s best to use it within a couple of hours of taking it out of the fridge or thawing it from the freezer.
-That way, you can ensure that your little one is getting the most nutrition possible.
+The same goes for frozen milk, it’s best to use it within a couple of hours of taking it out of the fridge or thawing it from the freezer.
+Freezing breast milk is so helpful for mums, so you don’t have to avoid it.
+Just make sure you do it mindfully.

 So, next time you want to warm up your breast milk, make sure you’re going to use it all within a couple of hours.